CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### North East Airfield POI
 - Redesigned small neighborhood to the north east of airfield.
 - Now has spawn locations for players.

-### South East of Airfield
-- Added some farm buildings near overpass.
+- Added some farm buildings near overpass south east of airfield

 ### Airfield
 - Larger POI than before.